Modern Reverse Proxies Part 4: Choosing Between Traefik and Caddy

 Infrastructure and Deployment Model

-• Heavily invested in Kubernetes or Docker Swarm
+• You're running Kubernetes or Docker Swarm

-• Running traditional VMs or bare metal
+• You're running on VMs or bare metal

 Example Decision Path: